mpv-player/mpv/DOCS/man/input.rst

 ~~~~~

 Hooks are synchronous events between player core and a script or similar.
 This
-applies to the Lua scripting interface and the client API and only.
-Normally,
+applies to the Lua scripting interface and the client API only.
+Normally, events
-events are supposed to be asynchronous, and the hook API provides an awkward
+are supposed to be asynchronous, and the hook API provides an awkward and
-and obscure way to handle events that require stricter coordination.
-There are
+obscure way to handle events that require stricter coordination.
+There are no
-no API stability guarantees made.
-Not following the protocol exactly can make
+API stability guarantees made.
+Not following the protocol exactly can make the
-the player freeze randomly.
+player freeze randomly.
 Basically, nobody should use this API.

 There are two special commands involved.
 Also, the client must listen for
 client messages (``MPV_EVENT_CLIENT_MESSAGE`` in the C API).